 If you fry hamburgers, potatoes, or only one slice of bacon, you need a Class 1 hood as defined by the California Mechanical Code and a UL 300 fire suppression system.

-UL 300 recognizes that the majority of restaurants have changed from cooking oil containing animal fats to vegetable oils over the past decade.
-Vegetable oils heat to higher temperatures creating a greater challenge to the old Ansul and Pyrochem suppression systems.
-Older systems may not put out the fire.
-Only systems designed and installed to UL 300 Standards can be modified and upgraded.
+UL 300 recognizes the majority of restaurants have changed from cooking oil containing animal fats to vegetable oils over the past decade.

 A permit to install a hood and construct the protected exhaust shaft must be obtained from the Stockton Community Development Department Building & Life Safety Division.

-If you have questions regarding any of these requirements or if you are ready for an inspection, please contact the Fire Prevention Division.
+For question or ready for an inspection, please contact the Fire Prevention Division.

 This City of Stockton web page last reviewed on --- 6/12/2020